shay-zn/floor-planner/README.md

 - The image will appear in the center panel

 ### 2. Add People
+**Individual:**
 - Click the "+ Add Person" button in the left panel
-- Enter the person's name and click "Save"
+- Enter the person's name and select a color
-- The person will appear in the people list
+- Click "Save" and the person will appear in the people list

+**Bulk Add:**
+- Click the "+ Bulk Add" button for adding multiple people at once
+- Enter names (one per line) and select a color for all
+- Click "Add All" to create multiple people with the same color

 ### 3. Place People on the Floor Plan
 - **Method 1**: Drag a person from the left panel directly onto the floor plan
 - **Method 2**: The person will be positioned where you drop them

+### 4. Customize Colors
+- Click the colored circle next to any person's name to change their color
+- Or click the paint brush (🎨) icon to open the color editor
+- Select from 10 predefined colors and click "Save"

+### 5. Adjust View
+- Use zoom controls to zoom in/out (25% - 300%)
+- Adjust label size slider for better readability
+- The people list scrolls automatically when you have many people

-### 4. Rearrange Seating
+### 6. Rearrange Seating
 - Drag any placed person label around the floor plan to reposition them
 - Double-click a person label to remove them from the floor plan

-### 5. Export Your Work
+### 7. Export Your Work
 - Click the "Export as Image" button to download your seating arrangement
-- The exported image includes both the floor plan and all person labels
+- The exported image includes both the floor plan and all person labels with their colors

-### 6. Manage Your Data
+### 8. Manage Your Data
-- Your work is automatically saved to your browser's local storage
+- **Auto-save**: Your work is automatically saved to your browser's local storage
+- **Save State**: Click "Save State" to download a JSON file with your complete project
+- **Load State**: Click "Load State" to restore a previously saved project from JSON file
-- Use "Clear All" to reset everything and start over
+- **Clear All**: Reset everything and start over
-- Delete individual people using the "×" button next to their name
+- **Delete people**: Use the "×" button next to their name

+### 9. Get Help
+- Click the info icon (ℹ️) in the header for detailed instructions and tips

 ## File Structure